SYMBEYOND/Symb-O-Rama-Audio-Packager/README.md

 • A timing grid file

-• A Superstar-compatible XML timing map
+• A Star Timings-compatible XML timing map

 • A README with metadata and notes